‘Surge on top of a surge’ to challenge California hospitals | WTOP

-LOS ANGELES (AP) — As coronavirus hospitalizations stabilize in parts of California, patients continue to overwhelm hospitals in a large swath of the state and Gov. Gavin Newsom warned Californians Monday to brace for the effect of a surge upon surge upon surge from recent holiday travel.
+LOS ANGELES (AP) — Coronavirus hospitalizations are stabilizing in parts of California, but patients are still overwhelming hospitals in a large swath of the state, leading Gov. Gavin Newsom to warn Californians to brace for the effect of a “surge on top of a surge” from recent holiday travel.

-Intensive care units in Southern California and the San Joaquin Valley have no capacity remaining, according to state figures, and Newsom said it was “self-evident” his latest stay home order would be extended Tuesday in places where hospital ICUs have less than 15% capacity.
+Intensive care units in Southern California and the agricultural San Joaquin Valley have no capacity remaining, according to state figures, and Newsom said it was “self-evident” his latest stay-at-home order would be extended Tuesday in places where hospital ICUs have less than 15% capacity.

-Newsom said that even with admissions to hospitals plateauing in some places, the state was destined to move into a “new phase” that it’s been preparing for as it sets up hospital beds in arenas, schools and tents, though it is struggling to staff them.
+Newsom said Monday that even with hospital admissions plateauing in some places, the state was destined to move into a “new phase” that it’s been preparing for as it sets up hospital beds in arenas, schools and tents, though it is struggling to staff them.

 “As we move into this new phase, where we brace, where we prepare ourselves for what is inevitable now … based on the travel we have just seen in the last week and the expectation of more of the same through the rest of the holiday season of a surge on top of a surge, arguably, on top of, again, another surge,” Newsom said.

+State officials also notified hospitals that the situation is so dire they should prepare for the possibility that they will have to resort to “crisis care” guidelines established earlier in the pandemic, which allow for rationing treatment.

-The current surge of cases is due in large part to Thanksgiving travel and celebrations despite warnings from public health officials not to gather as the state was already in the midst of an exponential growth in cases.
+The surge of infections is due in large part to Thanksgiving travel and celebrations, which happened despite warnings from health officials not to gather because the nation’s most populated state was already seeing explosive growth in cases.

-That surge has created the greatest challenge for the state’s health system since the pandemic began and has been regularly breaking records for case counts, hospitalizations and deaths from COVID-19.
+It’s created the greatest challenge for California’s health system since the pandemic began, with case counts, hospitalizations and deaths from COVID-19 regularly breaking records.

 Models used for planning show hospitalizations more than doubling in the next month from about 20,000 to more than 50,000.

-The state has several makeshift hospitals that are taking patients but needs more health care workers to staff the facilities, Newsom said.
-It has deployed more than 1,000 people to 116 hospitals and other facilities in the state through a volunteer corps or the National Guard.
+The state has several makeshift hospitals that are taking patients, but more health care workers are needed to staff them, the Democratic governor said.
+It has deployed more than 1,000 people to 116 hospitals and other facilities through a volunteer corps or the National Guard.
 On the upside, Newsom said California finally expects to receive more of the traveling health care workers it had requested in anticipation of the shortage.

 The Department of Public Health is sending an emergency medical team to Los Angeles to help better distribute patients among hospitals.
-Some hospitals are well above capacity and others are below capacity, Newsom said.
+Some hospitals are well above capacity and others are below, Newsom said.

 Over the weekend, most Los Angeles County hospitals reached a crisis point where they had to divert ambulances because they didn’t have beds available.

-Los Angeles County, which accounts for a quarter of the state’s 10 million residents, has about 40% of the state’s 24,000 deaths.
+Los Angeles County, which accounts for a quarter of California’s nearly 40 million residents, has about 40% of the state’s 24,000 deaths.
 The county is approaching a milestone of 10,000 deaths.

-Travel over Christmas is anticipated to create another spike in cases that may not show up for several weeks because of a lag from the time someone is exposed to the virus to when they get test results and ultimately fall sick enough to require hospitalization.
+Travel over Christmas was expected to create another spike in cases.
+It may not show up for several weeks because of a lag from the time someone is exposed to the virus to when they get test results and ultimately get sick enough to require hospitalization.

-Although there are indications more people are heeding stay home orders that apply to all of the state but northernmost rural counties, there was a bump in air travel in Los Angeles similar to Thanksgiving.
+Although there are indications more people are heeding stay-at-home orders that apply to all of the state but northernmost rural counties, there was a bump in air travel in Los Angeles similar to Thanksgiving.

 The number of passengers flying out of Los Angeles International Airport was down about 70% from last year between Dec.
-21-27, but reached a high of 43,000 on Dec.
-23, which was only 60% below last year’s figures, spokesman Heath Montgomery said.
+21 and 27, but the high of 43,000 on Dec.
+23 was only 60% below last year’s figures, spokesman Heath Montgomery said.
 That was about as busy as the airport has been since the pandemic began.

 The number of passengers departing San Francisco International Airport from Dec.
-20-27 was down 80% from last year, spokesman Doug Yakel said.
+20 to 27 was down 80% from last year, spokesman Doug Yakel said.

-State health secretary Dr. Mark Ghaly urged people not to gather for New Year’s celebrations, which would further compound problems in the month to come.
-He said surveys about a month ago found only 30% of Californians were going to alter plans to gather or travel but more recent surveys show 50-60% changing their plans.
+The state’s health secretary, Dr. Mark Ghaly, urged people not to gather for New Year’s, which would further compound problems.
+Surveys about a month ago indicated only 30% of Californians were going to alter plans to gather or travel, but more recent surveys show 50% to 60% were changing their plans, he said.

-“Things that were, a month ago or two months ago, a low-risk activity today are really high risks because of the level of COVID that’s circulating in our communities,” he said.
+“Things that were a month ago or two months ago a low-risk activity today are really high risks because of the level of COVID that’s circulating in our communities,” Ghaly said.

-The surge comes amid an effort to vaccinate health workers and people at nursing homes and then expand to other groups, likely to include teachers.
+The surge comes amid an effort to vaccinate health workers and people at nursing homes and then expand to other groups, likely including teachers.

 The state expects to have received 1.7 million doses of vaccine by the end of the week, Newsom said.
 He also announced that CVS and Walgreens pharmacies would begin vaccinating residents in nursing homes and assisted living facilities.

-Note: This story has been corrected to show that California has nearly 40 million people, not 10 million.